 “Your travel document has expired, thank you and goodbye”

 Thank you and goodbye?!?!
 Helpful.
 It worked when I travelled with 4 months left but not when it reached 2 months.
 I was then sent to another line where the security guy said absolutely nothing.
 So on my last trip when there was then only 1 month left I went up to someone and just said “my card doesn’t work in the machines anymore, what line should I join” and I was sent down a line that took over an hour and I was the last person left in the immigration hall despite being one of the first off the plane.
 It was killing me inside and I nearly missed my connection.
 The guard said that my card is running out, so I flashed him the letter and he asked how much of an extension I had been given.
 I guess my advice is:

 Be prepared and having all the documents ready and make it sound like you know exactly what’s going on and you have everything under control.

-I’d imagine this works the same way once the card has completely expired, the only difference being is I’d hand the letter over straight away rather than wait to be asked.
+It works the same way once the card has completely expired, the only difference being is hand the letter over straight away rather than wait to be asked.
 It does feel a little like being punished for the governments slow processing times, but a guess the positive is at least we can still actually leave!!